camuthig/shortcut-messenger/README.md

 ## What does it actually do, though?

-Right now, nothing!

-The application currently provides a webhook endpoint for receiving Shortcut events defined by their [V1 webhook API](https://shortcut.com/api/webhook/v1), and the application is just logging when notable events are triggered right now.

-The next step is to hook these notable events into channels in Slack.
+The application currently provides a webhook endpoint for receiving Shortcut events defined by their [V1 webhook API](https://shortcut.com/api/webhook/v1).
+These events are parsed for specific use cases and used to send messages to particular channels in Slack.

 ## Supported Events